A Simple, Optimal and Efficient Algorithm for Online Exp-Concave Optimization: Applications to Various Problems

-\paragraph{Improvements by \lightons.} Replacing all accesses to the Hessian-related matrix $A_t$ with the sketching primitives as in SON yields a hybrid method that combines the projection efficiency of \lightons with the memory efficiency of SON.
-This hybrid method extends linear-in-$d$ runtime and working memory to the standard OXO setting in \cref{sec:prel-formal}, while retaining the regret $O(d' \log T)$ of SON.
-Theoretical guarantees of the hybrid method are summarized in the following theorem, with algorithms and proofs deferred to \cref{apd:app-proof-sketch}.
+\paragraph{Improvements by \lightons.} We propose \lightson (\cref{alg:lightson} in \cref{apd:app-proof-sketch}), which replaces \lightons's accesses to the Hessian-related matrix $A_t$ with the sketching primitives as in SON. \lightson combines the projection efficiency of \lightons with the memory efficiency of SON.
+This hybrid method extends linear-in-$d$ runtime and working memory to the standard OXO setting, while retaining SON's regret $O(d' \log T)$.
+Theoretical guarantees of the hybrid method are summarized in the following theorem.